 Where to find Red Clover:

 Red clover often grows in colonies in backyards, abandoned fields, roadsides, parks, and forest edges.
-It grows in a variety of soils, from well-drained to poorly drained slightly acidic soils, while it likes to grow full sun, Trifolium pratense is also shade tolerant.
+It grows in a variety of soils, from well-drained to poorly drained slightly acidic soils, while it likes to grow in full sun, Trifolium pratense is also shade tolerant.

 Canada Goldenrod (Solidago canadensis)

-Canada Goldenrod is a herbaceous plant that can grow to a great size, a strong stem that shoots up and spreads at the top.
+Canada Goldenrod is a herbaceous plant that can grow to a great size, with a strong stem that shoots up and spreads at the top.
 Solidago canadensis has simple bladed leaves, you can see its beautiful golden flowers blooming from July to October.
 It is a pollen-rich plant that attracts all sorts of insect life.

 Antioxidant, diuretic, astringent, hepatic & renal drainer.

 Canada goldenrod essential oil mixed with olive oil is excellent massage oil.
 Infusing a handful of flower bunches into two liters of water, then added to bathwater can help remove vaginal yeast infections.
-The plant infused into a tea can treat hypertension.
+The plant infused into tea can treat hypertension.

-Ground up flowers are great to top cakes and muffins, as well as soups and fish.
+Ground-up flowers are great to top cakes and muffins, as well as soups and fish.

 Where to find Canada Goldenrod:

-Canada goldenrod is a boreal forest medicinal plant that likes to grow in full sun in recently cleared forests, abandoned fields, and countryside back yards.
+Canada goldenrod is a boreal forest medicinal plant that likes to grow in full sun in recently cleared forests, abandoned fields, and countryside backyards.
 Dry fields, meadows, forest edges, fence rows, and swamps are all good areas to look for Solidago canadensis.